 Prof. Ioannis Ioannou.
 London Business School | Global influencer – Sustainability leadership and CSR

-Entries are open until 30th October.
-Official selections and winners will be screened online between 24th – 30th November 2020.
+Entries are open until 30th September 2021.
+Official selections will be screened online and winners will be declared between 24th – 31st October 2021.

 For media enquiries please contact the Big Syn Institute via this link.